-Highly finished 3 bedroom MAISONETTE located in a quiet residential area close to all daily amenities.
+Ground floor 150 sqm 3 bedroom MAISONETTE in a brand-new residential development located in a quiet area of Misrah Kola opposite a green area, close to all daily amenities.

-Accommodation layout comprises an open plan living/kitchen/dining leading onto a front surrounding terrace (large enough to accommodate a BBQ area and dining table), 3 bedrooms (main with en-suite), main bathroom and a utility room.
-Optional car spaces available within the same block.
+Accommodation layout comprises an open plan living/kitchen/dining, 3 bedrooms (2 with en suite facilities), main bathroom and a back yard.
+A front garden/drive complements this property.
+Optional underlying garages available.
 Property is being sold finished excluding internal doors and bathrooms.
-Completion date June 2021.
+Completion date December 2022.

 The Three Villages